 Renowned Japanese photographer Kenro Izu first visited Cambodia in 1993 to photograph the magnificent Angkor Temples.
 Cambodia was struggling to emerge from the brutal Khmer Rouge regime, and Kenro was deeply touched by the resilient children he met during his trip.
 Kenro realized he could not leave Cambodia without doing something for these impoverished children he had seen and captured from behind the lens.
 He founded a non-profit organization called Friends Without a Border (FWAB) and with the help of the international art community, health care professionals and more than 6,000 supporters from around the world, Angkor Hospital for Children opened its gates in 1999.
 Kenro founded Angkor Hospital for Children on the principle of building a hospital for Cambodian children, run by Cambodians.
 Today, 98% of Angkor Hospital for Children’s 500+ staff are Cambodian.

-Impact Catalysts is working with AHC to develop a long-term sustainability plan.
+Impact Catalysts is working with AHC to develop an entry plan for the US fundraising market.

 In 2016, the Community Foundation of Western Massachusetts (CFWM) launched the Innovation Fund, an initiative to spur creative, catalytic efforts to improve the quality of life in the Pioneer Valley.
 In 2017 the Foundation provided seven new initiatives with early-stage funding to: